medhir/blog/README.md

 ## Architecture

+The application is hosted as a set of loosely coupled microservices running on containers managed by Google's Kubernetes engine.

-The entrypoint for the main application is through a Go web service.
+The entrypoint for the blog application is through a Go web service.
 The files are broken out into different functionalities under package `api`.
 (Refactor in progress) Examples of functions include

 - Image Processing / Uploading
 - Authentication